 In my Bonds of Beauty 2018 awards I highly recommended one of my ride-or-die creams, the Paula’s Choice Clinical Ceramide-Enriched Firming moisturiser, so here’s an in-depth look and why it is so great.

 Paula’s Choice Clinical Ceramide-Enriched Firming moisturiser comes with very sturdy cardboard outer packaging which looks typical of Paula’s Choice branding.
 Neither amazing good looking nor bad.

-The actual product comes in a bottle with pump which is is not very common for creams.
-It is an absolute mega plus though, as this type of packaging not only protects the ingredients from oxidising over time, and therefore the cream from being as effective, but it is also more sanitary as your fingers don’t come in contact with the remaining cream.
+The actual product comes in a bottle with a pump which is is not very common for creams.
+It is an absolute mega plus though, as this type of packaging not only protects the ingredients from oxidising over time, and therefore stops the cream from becoming as ineffective, but it is also more sanitary as your fingers don’t come in contact with the remaining cream.